Why Family Patterns Repeat

 emotional supports for parents

-…may continue these same patterns in adult relationships.
+may continue these same roles in adulthood.

 Without awareness, people often recreate the emotional positions they occupied within the original family system.

-Blind Loyalty
+Unconscious Loyalty

 In Family Constellations, repeating patterns are often understood as movements of unconscious loyalty.